-∞ 8.6 COMMON EL EMENTS OF THE EIGHT METHODS OF RESTARTING PLAY EIGHT MET HODS OF RESTARTI NG PLAY RESTART KICK-OFF THROW-IN GOAL KICK CORNER KICK INDIRECT FREE KICK DIRECT FREE KICK PENALTY KICK DROPPED BALL Reason for ball being out of play Start of game Start of 2nd half Goal scored Ball passed completely over touch line Ball passed completely over goal line last touched by attacking team Ball passed completely over goal line last touched by defending team Non-penal foul, misconduct, offside, and certain technical offenses Penal foul, except when done by defending team in own penalty area Penal foul by defending team inside own penalty area Any other temporary stoppage of the game by the referee Where is restart taken?
-Center of the field Within 1 meter of the point where the ball crossed the touch line From within the goal area Quarter circle at nearest corner flag Where offense occurred (see special circumstances in Law 8) Where foul occurred, with exception of penalty area (spec. circs in Law 8) Penalty mark Where ball was when play was stopped (see special circumstances in Law 8) Distance opponent must be from ball 10 yards No specific distance; may not interfere Outside penalty area 10 yards, with exception of quick kick 10 yards, or on own goal line between posts, except on quick kick 10 yards, with exception of quick kick (spec. circs in Law 8) 10 yards, outside penalty area and behind penalty mark No distance requirement When ball is in play When ball moves forward When ball enters field When ball leaves penalty area When ball moves When ball moves, with exception of defender's kick in own penalty area When ball moves, with exception of defender's kick in own penalty area When ball moves forward When ball touches ground Can player who receives ball directly be declared offside?
-Does not apply No ON N ON Yes Yes Treat as violation of Law 14 O Z Can a goal be scored directly?
-Yes No Yes, but only against opponent Yes, but only against opponent No Yes, but only against opponent Yes Only after ball hits ground
+8.6 COMMON ELEME NTS OF THE EIGHT METHODS OF RESTARTING PLAY EIGHT MET HODS OF F RESTARTIN IG PLAY RESTART KICK-OFF THROW-IN GOAL KICK CORNER KICK INDIRECT FREE KICK DIRECT FREE KICK PENALTY KICK DROPPED BALL Reason for ball being out of play Start of game Start of 2nd Ball passed completely over goal line and not a goal and last touched by: pletely over goal goal and last ed by: IFK foul, misconduct, offside, and certain technical DFK foul, except when nenaltv kick DFK foul by defending team inside Any temporary stoppage of the game by the Goal scored attacking team defending team offenses own penaity area referee Where is restart taken?
+Center of the field Within 1 meter of the point where the ball crossed the touch line From within the goal area Corner arc at nearest corner flag Where offense occurred (see special circumstances in Law 8) Where foul occurred, with exception of penalty area (spec. circs in Law 8) Penalty mark Where ball was when play was stopped (see special circumstances in Law 8) 10 yards, 10 yards, with exception of quick kick quick kick - Restrictions on opponents 10 yards 2 meters/ yards, may not interfere Outside penalty area Defending team kick in PA: all opponents remain outside PA.
+Attacking team IFK in oppo- nents' penalty area: no defend nearer than 10 yards unless on goal line between posts.
+Defending team kick in PA: all opponents remain outside PA.
+Attacking team IFK in oppo- nents' penalty area: no defender nearer than 10 yards unless on goal line between posts.
+10 yards from ball, outside penalty area and behind penalty mark No restrictions or limitations B Ball kicked and moves es When ball is in play When ball is kicked and moves forward When ball breaks plane of touchline and leaves hands When ball leaves penalty area and enters field Except if defenders kick in own penalty area; and then only who ball leaves penalty area and enters field Except if defenders kick in own penalty area; and then only wher ball leaves penalty area and enters field When ball is kicked and moves forward When ball touches ground Can player who receives ball directly be declared offside?
+No. Treat as violation of' Law 8 N oz ٥ Yes Yes No. Treat as violation of Law 14 °Z Can a goal be scored directly?
+Yes, but only against the opponent oZ Yes, but only against the opponent Yes, but only against the opponent No Yes, but only against the opponent Yes Only if played after ball hits ground